Showing posts with label granddaugher. Show all posts

 To the east is a scenic waterfall near Wilson Dam

-To travel toward the Patton Island Bridge follow the old rail bed until you get to a hill with some cross-tie steps on the left.
+To go to Wilson Dam via the train, follow the road up the hill a short way and turn left onto the stairs.
+To travel toward the Patton Island Bridge, follow the old rail bed until you reach a hill with some cross-tie steps on the left.
 Follow the trail up those stairs.

-We passed the rock pile and we walked along the rail bed up the steps to Patton Island Bridge.
+We passed the rock pile, and we walked along the rail bed up the steps to Patton Island Bridge.

 Following the rail bed